joaomelo/auth-mech/README.md

 # Auth-mech

-Complements Firebase auth with opinionated approaches to state change observation, treat email verification as default, and fuse user data from the auth engine and an arbitrary Firestore collection.
+Complements Firebase Authentication service with opinionated approaches to state change observation, treat email verification as default, and fuse user data from the auth engine and an arbitrary Firestore collection.

 # Motivation

 [Firebase](https://firebase.google.com/) gives agility to solo developers and small teams.
-One of its main conveniences is the [authentication module](https://firebase.google.com/docs/auth).
+One of its main conveniences is the [authentication service](https://firebase.google.com/docs/auth).

-After a few times building login UI with Firebase auth, I found myself repeating code to wrap or complement its features.
+After a few times building login UI with Firebase Authentication (Fireauth), I found myself repeating code to wrap or complement its features.
 I decided to write this library to improve reusability and reduce bugs surrounding the following use cases.

 ## Fuse Data with Firestore

-Firebase auth holds some user properties but is not the best of places to expand [storage of user preferences](https://firebase.google.com/docs/auth/users#user_properties).
-A nice alternative is to use a Firestore collection, but now you have to sync two datasets.
-Auth-mech abstracts a data fusion between the auth engine and a given Firestore collection.
+Fireauth holds some profile information but is not the best of places to expand [storage of user preferences](https://firebase.google.com/docs/auth/users#user_properties).
+An excellent alternative is to use Firestore, but now you have to sync two datasets.
+Auth-mech abstracts a data fusion between the auth engine and a given Firestore collection reducing infrastructure code.

 ## Observability of Authentication State.

-Firebase auth offers an `onAuthStateChanged` method to observe state changes.
+Fireauth offers an `onAuthStateChanged` method to observe state changes.
 But if you need to check on that from many points, soon you will need to implement some event architecture to deal with subscriptions and transform context into actual status values.
-Auth-mech provides a `subscribe` method that will notify observers with updated status and user data.
+Auth-mech provides a `subscribe` method that will notify observers passing processed status and user data values.

 ## Opinionated Security Measures